- Feasibility Studies

 Bespoke reports and verifications

-Developer Derwent Hydro wished to withdraw a generating station from the RO register to allow the site to be rebuilt as a FiT accredited generating station.
-On Stream supported this process by providing an independant verification of the decomissioning process to submit OFGEM to support the RO wothdrawal.
+Developer Derwent Hydro wished to withdraw a series of generating stations from the RO register to allow the sites to be rebuilt as a FiT accredited generating stations.
+On Stream supported this process by providing an independant verification of the decomissioning process to submit to OFGEM to support the RO withdrawal.

 On Stream Energy carries out feasibility studies and associated work for projects small hydro plants regularly.
 This site called Knowle Wood was found to be suitable for hydro, and permission to build the system was obtained, along with the necessary option and lease arrangement from a landowner for a private developer.